carlosmab/sitescan-ui/README.md

 # sitescan-ui
 A modern, full-stack web interface for tracking and visualizing mood trends.
-Built with Next.js (App Router) and TailwindCSS
+Built with Quart